patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/UI/UI.md

 ```

-### Drawer with editable conversations
+### Renaming conversations in history drawer

-You can allow users to edit conversation names in the history drawer by implementing a modal that opens upon clicking a "Rename" (or similar) action.
+You can allow users to rename conversation in the history drawer by implementing a modal that opens upon clicking a "Rename" (or similar) action.
 When doing so, you must ensure the following:

 - When the modal opens, focus is placed at the end of the text input.
 - When the modal closes, focus goes back to the action toggle that was previously opened.